Sales Objection Handling – A Step By Step Process

 For example, if they say, “It costs too much” repeat it back to them in the form of a question and in a very polite manner.
 For example, you’ll then say, “It costs too much?”
 After you ask this back to them, it’s important to stay silent and allow them to expand.

-Now as previously mentioned in step 1, they’ll begin to expand on the objection and a lot of the time they’ll realise it isn’t really a valid objection, and they’ll answer the question or area of concern themselves.
+Now as previously mentioned in step 1, they’ll begin to expand on the objection and a lot of the time they’ll realize it isn’t really a valid objection, and they’ll answer the question or area of concern themselves.

 Once again, you’ve allowed them to answer it themselves without coming across like ‘you’re fighting them’.
 If they still are objecting, then proceed to the next step.